 A man’s outfit is indeed his armor.
 The Aventail holeless belt is there to cover the gaps in that armor and to prepare you for what lies ahead.

 We’d tend to agree with that.

-If you’re looking to connect with Phu, you can reach him on the official Aventail Thread over on our Forums.
+If you’re looking to connect with Phu, you can reach him on the official Aventail Thread over on our online community.